-I’ll cover survival gear (and their uses) that you can pick up on your next visit to your local dollar store.
+I’ll cover survival tools and equipment that you can pick up on your next visit to your local dollar store.
 These items include:

 - Cotton balls and Vaseline

 - Matches and Lighters

 - Aluminum Foil

 - Socks and Other Under Garments

 - Coffee Filters